milovincent/tellbot/USAGE.md

 # tellbot usage

-`@TellBot` is in a public alpha release, and under active development.
+`@TellBot` has reached all of its intended functionality, and development is restricted to maintenance.
 The command set may change upon popular demand or developer decision.

 ## Commands